 I am… a teacher, doctor, lawyer, banker, bus driver, student, cleaner, husband, wife, mother, father, brother, sister.

-I am… Australian, American, European, African, Asian, Arabian, Indian, Polynesian, Latino, citizen of the earth.
+I am… Australian, American, European, African, Asian, Arabian, British, Indian, Polynesian, Latino, citizen of the earth.

 I am… a warrior, lover, activist, hippy, musician, footballer, baseballer, priest, rabbi, imam, writer, ballerina, artist, soul of the world.

 In my book, It’s Up To You!
 Why People Fail to Live the Life they Want and How to Change It, I discuss how everything begins with who you are, your “I am”.